Background: What is e-Learning? What is the difference between the e-Learning learning plan and the all-in learning plan?

 The Bexley e-Learning Academy is designed to accommodate families for whom extenuating health circumstances would make returning to in-person learning medically dangerous.
 Every year we have students who have to access their content differently due to health reasons.
 We have always used third-party vendors to deliver content to students who cannot attend school in person.
 With COVID, we recognize that more families may have medical circumstances that necessitate e-Learning; therefore, we have shared this option with all families to review.
 This option is not intended to be an equivalent replacement for in-person instruction by a Bexley teacher.
 Further, our small size and extensive course offerings significantly limit our ability to assign staff to meet the demands of in-person learning and e-learning simultaneously.
-E-Learning will be self-paced learning through SchoolsPLP with a Bexley staff member serving as a case manager to a group of students (likely across grade levels and courses); the case manager will monitor student engagement in the SchoolsPLP environment.
+E-Learning will be self-paced learning through SchoolsPLP with a Bexley staff member serving as a case manager to a group of students across grade levels and courses within a building; the case manager will monitor student engagement in the SchoolsPLP environment.

 How does my child’s enrollment change if we register for e-Learning?

 Students who are enrolled in e-learning remain registered with Bexley City Schools.
 But, in order to provide accurate reporting to the state, students will be withdrawn from their currently assigned teacher and classes and enrolled in the e-learning classes with the Bexley staff case manager when the transition to e-learning occurs.
 As such, they will no longer be on their teacher’s class roster.
-If at semester break, you wish to have your child return to school, they will be reassigned to a teacher to resume live classes.

 Why was SchoolsPLP selected?

 Over the course of the summer, district leaders in the Department of Staff and Student Learning reviewed many platforms as potential e-learning providers.
 We started our search based on information provided by the Educational Service Center of Central Ohio and collaborated with other districts in the area.
 First and foremost, we searched for platforms that offer a wide array of courses that are aligned to state content standards, which is the curriculum model that drives Bexley courses.
 We also considered other factors, such as flexibility with enrollment times, variety of content, and price.
 SchoolsPLP utilizes content from multiple course designers within a single platform and provides a broad course catalog for the full K-12 spectrum.
 They also allow us to start students at the beginning of the year or partway into the quarter, and we are able to bring students out or add more students in at the semester break, as needed.
 Finally, SchoolsPLP is more cost-effective than many of the other options, thus allowing us to be more fiscally responsible.
-SchoolsPLP is also being implemented by New Albany Plain Local School District.
+SchoolsPLP is also being implemented by New Albany Plain Local School District and several others across the state.

 What if a course our student is scheduled to take is not offered by SchoolsPLP?